 In this article, we will cover how to get an emotional support animal and how to make an animal companion a legitimate ESA by qualifying for an ESA letter.
 We will also briefly summarize some of the rules and regulations that apply to ESAs to help you understand what rights you have as an ESA owner.

-For those unfamiliar with ESA rules, emotional support animals have the right to accompany their owners in housing (even in buildings with no-pets policies) and in airplane cabins under two federal laws: The Fair Housing Act and the Air Carrier Access Act.
-These laws give certain rights to owners with mental or emotional disabilities that use a companion animal for support.
+For those unfamiliar with ESA rules, emotional support animals have the right to accompany their owners in housing (even in buildings with no-pets policies) under the Fair Housing Act and on airlines with ESA programs.
+Both federal and state laws give special rights to owners with mental or emotional disabilities that use a companion animal for support.

 Valid emotional support animals are not considered pets.
-They are assistance animals that help individuals have an equal opportunity to enjoy housing and air travel to the same extent that non-disabled people can.
-That means a landlord or airline cannot restrict an ESA because it is a certain breed or charge fees or deposits in connection with an ESA.
+They are assistance animals that help individuals have an equal opportunity to enjoy housing to the same extent that non-disabled people can.
+That means a landlord cannot restrict an ESA because it is a certain breed or charge fees or deposits in connection with an ESA.
 Below are some basic steps you should consider if you are wondering how to get an emotional support animal.

 Steps to getting an emotional support animal